spacetelescope/jdaviz/docs/specviz/displaying.rst

 Layer
 -----

-The top section of the "Layer" tab contains options to change the color of the spectrum (click the "square" icon to see a color change menu), change visibility of the spectrum ("eye" icon), and a drop-down box to select which layer will have its' settings changed.
+The top section of the "Layer" tab contains options to change the color of the spectrum (click the "square" icon to see a color change menu), change visibility of the spectrum ("eye" icon), and a drop-down box to select which layer will have its settings changed.

 Line Width
 ----------

-Pixel width of the spectra.
+Width of the spectrum in pixels.
 Larger values correspond to thicker lines on the plot.

 Vmin and Vmax
 -------------